Clinical and Regional Campuses

 St. Luke’s University Health Network

 TUSM’s newest regional campus, St. Luke’s University Health Network, is a regional network of hospitals and physicians providing care in eight counties in the scenic Lehigh Valley.
 St. Luke’s two largest hospital campuses are in Bethlehem and Allentown.
 The networks includes six hospitals, 1,300 physicians, more than 8,600 employees, and 1,350 volunteers, and is dedicated to quality medical education and compassionate, patient-centered, technologically sophisticated care.
+The inaugural class of 30 students will graduate in 2015.

 West Penn Allegheny Health System